 The Board of Trustees leads by example through their guidance and hands-on support.
 They ensure their participation in weekly Saturday meetings to get a detailed understanding of the problems faced and facilitate the resolution of these issues.
-The Trustee team is composed of Dr. Praveen Nair (Chairperson), Mr. Sanjoy Roy, Ms. Gagan Singh, Ms. Geetan Batra Tejpal, and Mr. Anubhav Nath.
+The Trustee team is composed of Dr. Praveen Nair (Chairperson Emeritus), Mr. Sanjoy Roy (Founder-Trustee), Ms. Gagan Singh, Ms. Geetan Batra Tejpal, and Mr. Anubhav Nath.

 Dr. Praveen Nair is a Founder Trustee of SBT.
 Her daughter, Mira Nair’s film Salaam Bombay brought forth the harsh life of children living on the streets and motivated Ms. Nair to bring a difference to the lives of children living on the streets.

-Her involvement in the development sector spans six decades during which she spent a considerable amount of time in Orissa and headed various development related committees for Red Cross, DAV Public School and Deaf and Dumb Association -- reaching thousands of children and families.
+Her involvement in the development sector spans six decades during which she spent a considerable amount of time in Odissa and headed various development related committees for Red Cross, DAV Public School and Deaf and Dumb Association - reaching thousands of children and families.

-Ms Nair’s contribution to the sector was recognized by the President of India when SBT was awarded the National Award for Child Welfare in 2011.
+Ms Nair’s contribution to the sector was recognised by the President of India when SBT was awarded the National Award for Child Welfare in 2011.